-Lee Oliver reviews the misuse of a number of legally available ergogenic aids
+Lee Oliver reviews the misuse of several legally available ergogenic aids

-Because of the high cost of such drugs as EPO, undetectable or not, it is likely that any athlete who decides to resort to doping will pursue one of two other options.
-The first is to take a banned substance and, if positively tested, to make a legal challenge to the finding.
+Because of the high cost of such drugs as EPO, undetectable or not, any athlete who decides to resort to doping will likely pursue one of two other options.
+The first is to take a banned substance and, if positively tested, make a legal challenge to the finding.
 This approach is becoming a less effective technique.

-The second option, which has received little media publicity, is to find a substance which has ergogenic properties but which is either not banned or, at worst, is only subject to certain restrictions.
+The second option, which has received little media publicity, is to find a substance that has ergogenic properties, but which are either not banned or, at worst, is only subject to certain restrictions.
 The most commonly abused substance like this is probably caffeine.
 Another is salbutamol, which is included in asthma medications such as Ventolin.
 The possible misuse of salbutamol provides a nice example of how a substance subjected to restrictions by the IOC may be used as an ergogenic aid.

-This suggests that some of them, such as clenbuterol, now banned specifically as a non steroidal anabolic agent, have a more ergogenic effects than others.
+This suggests that some of them, such as clenbuterol, now banned specifically as a non-steroidal anabolic agent, have a more ergogenic effect than others.
 Yet there is evidence that ALL ß-agonists have certain ergogenic qualities, other than just that of non-steroidal anabolic agents.

 Not as an aerosol